WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/veres-one-did-method.md

 including the ability to create, update, and retrieve DID Documents on the Veres One Ledger is detailed in the
 [Veres One DID Method Specification](https://w3c-ccg.github.io/didm-veres-one/).

+## Acknowledgements

+Thanks to Anil John for his guidance and funding from the United States Department of Homeland Security's Science and Technology Directorate under contract HSHQDC-17-C-00019.
+The content of this document does not necessarily reflect the position or the policy of the U.S. Government and no official endorsement should be inferred.

+Thanks also to the Rebooting the Web of Trust group facilitated by Christopher Allen, Shannon Appelcline, Kiara Robles, Kaliya Young, Brian Weller, Betty Dhamers, and Joe Andrieu.
+The Internet Identity Workshop community, co-founded by Phil Windley, Kaliya Young, and Doc Searls, also helped shape much of what we've implemented in Veres One.
+We are also indebted to all of the good people in the W3C Verifiable Credentials WG as well as the W3C Credentials Community Group.
+The difficult and length debates in each of these comunities has only helped to strengthen Veres One.